scpark20/KimchiSpeech/index.md

 The speed of the speech can be controlled more flexibly by soft attention using Gaussian distribution.
 We propose two configurations of the model.
 One is a fast version, which produces outputs at 600 times faster than real time.
-The other is a light version, which is only 6MB in size.
+The other is a light version, which has only 3.3 million parameters.
 At the same time, the MOS results show that the outputs are of state-of-the-art quality.
 Audio samples and implementations are available at "scpark20.github.io/KimchiSpeech".
 <audio src="wavs/kimchi_abstract.wav" controls preload></audio>